Decipher100Eyes/code4rena-size/README.md

 ## Root cause and summary

-When borrowers sell credit with a market order, they select a loan_offer and submit their desired tenor.
+When borrowers sell credit with a market order, they select a loan_offer and submit their desired tenor.</br>
 In case of secondary trade, this tenor is calculated with existing debtPosition duedate. https://github.com/code-423n4/2024-06-size/blob/main/src/libraries/actions/SellCreditMarket.sol#L84